-Hikers, want to go hiking or backpacking in your favorite California wilderness, national park, or state park, but all those wildfires have you uncertain about smoke conditions and air quality?
+Hikers, want to go hiking or backpacking in your favorite California wilderness, national forest, national park, or state park, but all those wildfires have you uncertain about smoke conditions and air quality?

-I have three new hiking guidebooks out: 100 Classic Hikes: Northern California, fourth edition, Day Hiking: Mount Shasta, Lassen & Trinity Alps Regions, and Hike the Parks: Redwood National & State Parks.
+I have four recent hiking guidebooks out: 100 Classic Hikes: Northern California, fourth edition, Day Hiking: Mount Shasta, Lassen & Trinity Alps Regions, Hike the Parks: Redwood National & State Parks, and Urban Trails Sacramento.
 Wildfire smoke definitely hindered my research and made me alter my hiking schedule many times.
 I need clear skies both so I can take good panoramic pictures and also so I can breathe clean air while I’m humping up the trails.
 I also do a lot of dispersed camping in California (see my book Camp for Free: Dispersed Camping & Boondocking on America’s Public Lands), so smoke conditions are important for that also.